jules-line-plus/jngwock.github.io/_posts/2020-11-30-sample-client-codes.md

   - Sample
 ---

 LINE Planet provides sample code to
 * Test LINE Planet in a short time
 * Show example codes of using LINE Planet

-## Supportable push system
+## Supported push systems

-Application need to understand how to receive the notification to a callee.
+Applications need to understand how to receive a notification to a callee.
 It depends on the OS system.
 The sample client provides various options.

 | | Push |